Everyone at Keats-Shelley House and the Keats-Shelley Memorial Association was deeply saddened by the death of Matthew Sweeney on 5th August, aged 66.

 Despite his illness, Matthew attended the most recent Keats-Shelley Awards Ceremony in May.

-Matthew Sweeney, centre, at 2018's Keats-Shelley Prize Ceremony in London
+Matthew Sweeney, centre, with Mary Noonan (left), at 2018's Keats-Shelley Prize Ceremony in London

 Poet Theo Dorgan described Matthew as “one of the finest poets of his generation, a craftsman of the highest achievement, with a distinct music all his own”.

 'Poetry was his whole life,' said his friend and fellow poet Gerry Murphy.

 'He was a true poet who knew how to place the best words across the white page like first footprints on snow.
 Even his darkest lines had a twinkle in their eye,' Ian McMillan wrote on Twitter.

 The last word belongs to Matthew himself.
 'Poetry has been central to my life,' he told the Irish Examiner in April.
 'Despite the lack of money it brings, I would do it all over again'